NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 ### Running on a Cluster

-**Important:** Snakemake should always be started in a *virtual terminal* (see further the TmuxCrashCourse.md) on the *login node*.
-Snakemake will then, based on the Snakefile, determine jobs and send them to the cluster.
-*You do not need to manually submit jobs!*
+**Important:** When on a cluster, such as UPPMAX, snakemake should always be started in a *virtual terminal* (see further the TmuxCrashCourse.md) on the *login node*.
+Snakemake will then, based on the Snakefile, determine jobs and send them to the cluster. *You do not need to manually submit jobs!*

 To run snakemake in parallel on UPPMAX, the following options are used: